-Post(s) Responsibilities Ref

-All Healthcare staff/ Practitioners have a duty

-of care to their patients.
-They should only

-perform venepuncture if required to do so as

-part of their role.
-This will be identified in their

-job description or be part of specific role

-development in support of patient care within

-their clinical setting.

-All Staff Ensure they have their details correct on the

-Trustwide phlebotomy register

-No Practitioner should attempt to undertake

-these roles unless they have completed the

-specific training and associated competencies.

-Any person delegating these roles must be

-assured of the accountability and competency

-of the person to whom they are delegating

-Accountable for the policy implementation

-amongst staff in practice and the monitoring of

-all associated standards.

-They will ensure that all staff within the sphere

-of their responsibility have access to the
+Post(s) Responsibilities Ref All Staff All Healthcare staff/ Practitioners have a duty of care to their patients.
+They should only perform phlebotomy if required to do so as part of their role.
+This will be identified in their job description or be part of specific role development in support of patient care within their clinical setting.
+Ensure they have their details correct on the Trustwide phlebotomy register.
+No Practitioner should attempt to undertake these roles unless they have completed the specific training and associated competencies.
+Any person delegating these roles must be assured of the accountability and competency of the person to whom they are delegating Ward Managers or Department Leaders Accountable for the policy implementation amongst staff in practice and the monitoring of all associated standards.
+They will ensure that all staff within the sphere of their responsibility have access to the

 required training to develop the necessary

-Ward Managers or skills and competence.
+skills and competence.

-Departmental Leaders They are responsible for overseeing the timely
+They are responsible for overseeing the timely

 completion of the associated study,

-workbooks, and signoffs within competency
+assessments, and signoffs within competency

 documentation.

-Ensure venepuncture trained staff have the
+Ensure phlebotomy trained staff have the

 correct details on the Trustwide register and

-they attend their yearly refreshed sessions
+they attend their yearly refresher sessions

 Responsible for ensuring that all staff

 accountable to them are aware of this policy

-Matrons and Lead and adhere to its statement.
+Matrons and Heads of and adhere to its statement.

 Nurse/AHP It is the manager's responsibility to investigate

 and rectify any deviation from policy or

 identified discrepancies

 Responsible for ensuring that necessary

-Service, Clinical and measures are in place to support the safe
+measures are in place to support the safe

-Corporate Directors implementation and monitoring of the use of
+Service, Clinical and implementation and monitoring of the use of

-this policy in practice.
+Corporate Directors this policy in practice.

-They will need to take steps to address issues where practice has been identified as potentially unsafe.
-Policy Lead Responsible for the production, issue and review of this policy and its contents.
-Executive Director Responsible for the content and implementation of this policy.
-Education and Training Team Responsible for the training, education, and associated competency packages in the skills of venepuncture at the Trust for all staff.
-IPC team The Infection Prevention and Control Team audit practice for venepuncture at ward and department level and provide specialist advice and support.
+Corporate Directors They will need to take steps to address issues

+where practice has been identified as

+potentially unsafe.

+Policy Lead Responsible for the production, issue and

+l olicy Lead review of this policy and its contents.

+Executive Director Responsible for the content and

+Executive Director implementation of this policy.

+Education and Training Responsible for the training, education, and

+Team associated competency packages in the skills

+Todin of phlebotomy at the Trust for all staff.

+The Infection Prevention and Control Team

+IPC team audit practice for phlebotomy at ward and

+ii O toaiii department level and provide specialist advice

+and support.